SP-SuryaDEV/Student-Success-Network/README.md

 - **Advisor Portal**: Assign personalized learning tracks and assignments, review submitted assignments, monitor student progress, and facilitate team creation.

 - **Student Portal**: Access pre-created accounts, check daily tasks and assignments, update progress, and communicate with advisors.

+- **Chatbot Assistant**: A special chatbot assistant powered by Anthropics Cloud 3 has been provided for students to assist with queries and provide guidance.

+- **Discussion Forum**: A common discussion forum is available for both advisors and students to foster collaboration and share insights.

 ---